jboss-developer/jboss-migration-center/_snippets/discover.md

 <br />
-JBoss Configuration Migration Tool
+JBoss Configuration Migration Tool (Early Access Software)
 ----------------------------------

-The focus of this tool is to discover and copy EAP 5 application server configuration data to EAP 6.
+The JBoss Configuration Migration Tool is an early access project.
+This tool analyzes and migrates JBoss EAP 5 server configuration data to your JBoss EAP 6 installation.
+This tool also supports migrating server data from AS 5 to AS 6.
+Future versions will analyze server configurations for migrating from proprietary platforms (IBM, Oracle) to JBoss EAP 6.

 <div class="row">
   <div class="span4 pagination-centered">